UDT-ITF/website/source/api/index.md

 |`html`| The fragment will be returned with any enrichment expressed as HTML 5 tags. |
 |`md`| The fragment will be returned with any enrichment expressed via Markdown formatting. |

-> DISCUSSION POINT: This needs to be more nuanced since we are not necessarily returning complete TEI or HTML documents
+> DISCUSSION POINT: This needs to be more nuanced since we are not necessarily returning complete TEI or HTML documents.
+> MH: It might not be returning complete files but the fragment that’s returned *must* be valid according to the relevant schema when embedded within the code for a minimalist page scaffolding.
+That is, if you plunked an html result in `<html><head>…</head><body>{result}</body></html>`.
+Within the context of TEI this means that all pointer attributes in the fragment that point internal xml:id identifiers that are also in the fragment.
+Those that don’t could likely be excluded from the output without any problems.

 ## 3 Text Information API

 ### 3.1 Abstract

 This section describes an API to request technical information about text Resources and Versions via a standard HTTP request.
 The ITF Text Information API specifies a web service that returns JSON data in response to a standard HTTP or HTTPS request.
 The URL can specify: